 Ensure the next duty cycle have signed up to any phabricator reviews, such as the periodic file updates reviews.

-If a scheduled release has not completed its graphs prior releaseduty signing off, an explicit hand-off describing describing release state should be sent to individual folks in releng that are scheduled to come online next or will be around for a while after you. #mozbuild in Slack is best.
+If a scheduled release has not completed its graphs prior releaseduty signing off, an explicit hand-off describing describing release state should be sent to individual folks in releng that are scheduled to come online next or will be around for a while after you. #releaseduty in Matrix is best.
 A email@example.com email would be useful too.

 If a release is blocked.
 The normal flow is to: